northbright/Notes/Android/VoiceRecognition/integrate_iflytek_sdk_to_implement_chinese_voice_recognition_in_aosp.md

         include $(call all-makefiles-under,$(LOCAL_PATH))

+9. iflytek SDK uses port: 1028 to connect server.
+   Make sure it's not blocked in your network or you'll get network error.

 ## Part II: Write a Sample App(VoiceTest)

 1. Create `src/com/android/voicetest/TestApp.java` to call `SpeechUtility.createUtility()` with your own `app id` in `onCreate()`: